alfonsolcorcuera/Movies-ETL/README.md

 ## Objective

-To execute and Extract, Transform and Load process in which we clean datasets and create new ones, by editing JSON and CSV files while using Pandas and Postgres.
+To execute an Extract, Transform and Load process in which we clean datasets and create new ones by editing JSON and CSV files while using Pandas and Postgres.

 ## Process